STealthy-and-haSTy/EnhancedSnippets/README.md

-Every time enhancements are loaded (which, roughly speaking, is when `EnhancedSnippets` loads, you use the `Refresh Enhancements Cache` command from the command palette, or a new package is installed) the module declared in the file will be loaded, and all classes in the module that are subclasses of `EnhancedSnippetBase` are loaded and used to provide variables.
+Every time enhancements are loaded (which, roughly speaking, is when `EnhancedSnippets` loads, you use the `Refresh Enhancements Cache` command from the command palette, or a new package is installed) the module declared in the file will be loaded, and all classes in the module that are sub-classes of `EnhancedSnippetBase` are loaded and used to provide variables.

 > :warning: The module is only loaded, not force reloaded; if you modify the